Treatment for women with abnormal pap results available in Denver Harbor

 As if these worries weren’t enough, women with abnormal pap smears are usually sent to a specialist across town for inconvenient and time-consuming appointments.

-Now, treatment is available on site at Vecino’s Denver Harbor Clinic.
+Now, treatment is available on site at Vecino’s Denver Harbor Family Health Center.

-Doctors from Houston Methodist’s OB/GYN department will staff a weekly clinic that lets women with abnormal pap smears see a specialist right in their primary care home.
+Doctors from Houston Methodist’s OB/GYN department will staff a weekly clinic that lets women with abnormal pap results can see a specialist in their primary care home.

 If the test shows that your cervical cells don’t look normal, your doctor will tell you that you have an “abnormal pap smear.”
 This might turn out to be nothing, but it also might be a sign of infection or cervical cancer.
 You will probably need to have more tests to find out.